 Imported water: Snowmelt from the Sierra Nevada travels hundreds of miles through rivers, into the Sacramento-San Joaquin Delta and then to Santa Clara County treatment plants or groundwater basins, where it accounts for half the water we use here.
 Contracts with the state and federal government determine how much “imported” Sierra Nevada water we receive each year.

 Groundwater: Santa Clara County’s largest reservoir is beneath our feet.
 Our groundwater basins hold more water than our 10 surface reservoirs combined.
-As the groundwater management agency for Santa Clara County, we actively manage our groundwater basins, replenishing them with local and imported water through our percolation ponds and stream beds.
+As the groundwater management agency for Santa Clara County, Valley Water actively manages our groundwater basins, replenishing them with local and imported water through our percolation ponds and stream beds.

 If water is pumped out of the ground faster than it is replaced, the result can be the sinking of the land elevation.
 Called subsidence, this can have costly effects on infrastructure and water quality.
 Maintaining our groundwater levels is critical for ensuring a reliable water supply, storing water for use during droughts and shortages, and preventing subsidence.